tagomobile/api/README.md

 Authentication
 ----------------

 In order to access our API, you need to have TAGO account.
 From your account you will be able to get API key that you will use with every request to the Tagomobile API.
-To obtain API key you need to login to TAGO account, go to Account page, click button "Generate API Key" and copy generated key.
+To obtain API key you need to login to TAGO account, go to Account page, navigate to "API Key" tab, click "Generate" button and copy generated key.

 You can sign up for TAGO account by following link: [http://tagomobile.com/signup](http://tagomobile.com/pricing)